|Nutrition Facts (per serving)|

 - Grated Parmesan cheese.

 - Boursin cheese (garlic and herb, black pepper, or basil and chive).

 - Cheddar cheese (replace half of the cream cheese).

 - Cubed cooked ham, shredded chicken, or shredded turkey.
 Add 2 cups of protein and use 1/2 cup of any shredded cheese to top the casserole before baking.

 Use the spinach mixture in other recipes:

 - Layer oven-ready lasagna noodles with the original spinach mixture, some sliced mozzarella, and jarred red sauce.
 Top with breadcrumbs, ricotta salata, salt and pepper to taste, and a drizzle of olive oil before baking it at 400 F for 20 minutes (covered) and 30 minutes at 350 F (uncovered).

 - Slice a fresh baguette lengthwise and use garlic butter on both sides, bake at 350 F for 5 minutes.
-Remove from oven and spoon spinach mixture on one of the sides, top with Brie cheese and bacon bits, and bring back to the oven for 15 to 20 minutes.
+Remove from the oven and spoon spinach mixture on one of the sides, top with brie cheese and bacon bits, and bring back to the oven for 15 to 20 minutes.